ShivaliBajaj/ShivaliBajaj/README.md

-# ShivaliBajaj
+# Shivali Bajaj

+Medical Data Scientist
- Technical Visiting Card and Data Science Portfolio
+Technical Portfolio

+---

+Building intelligent systems at the intersection of medicine and data.